Violence against Christians in India: Context of violence

 Indian Christians were relatively unaffected by communal violence until the end of the 1990s and enjoyed social harmony with the majority Hindu community.
 However, the late 1990s saw a significant increase in acts of anti-Christian violence, and the year 1998 was the turning point.
 In the ensuing years, they were denounced in anti-Christian propaganda and they were targeted for violence by Hindu nationalist groups which wanted to prevent tribal voters and lower-caste voters from converting to Christianity.
 In March 1998, after the BJP came to power, anti-Christian violence dramatically increased.

 Historically, the BJP and the Hindu nationalistic Sangh Parivar organizations were more likely to accept violence against minorities than their rival Congress Party.
-In most reported cases, the named perpetrators are members of the Sangh Parivar organisations.
+In most reported cases the named perpetrators are members of the Sangh Parivar organisations.
 The Sangh Parivar are small subgroups that formed under the umbrella of the Rashtriya Swayamsevak Sangh (RSS), an umbrella organisation whose roots date back to 1925.
 The RSS, who promote a form of nationalism, oppose the spread of "foreign religions" like Islam and Christianity.
 The Human Rights Watch report stated that Vishva Hindu Parishad (VHP), Bajrang Dal, and RSS (the sister organisations of the BJP) are the most accused organizations for violence against Christians in India.
 Although these organizations differ significantly in many ways, have all argued that since Hindus make up the bulk of Indians, India should be a Hindu state.
-RSS volunteers are taught to believe that India is a nation solely for the Hindus and that Hindus have suffered at the hands of invaders, notably Muslim rulers and the Christian British.
-The Human Rights Watch reported that the attacks against Christians are part of Sangh Parivar organizations' orchestrated effort to encourage and exploit sectarian violence to raise their political power base.
+RSS volunteers are taught to believe that India is a nation solely for the Hindus and that Hindus have suffered at the hands of invaders, notably Muslim rulers and Christian British.
+The Human Rights Watch reported that the attacks against Christians are part of the right-wing Sangh Parivar organizations' orchestrated effort to encourage and exploit sectarian violence to raise their political power base.

 A 1999 Human Rights Watch report stated that in many instances, Christian institutions and individuals were singled out for violence in response to their efforts to promote education, good health and financial independence among the members of the tribal and Dalit communities.
 The Human rights Watch report also noted that a significant reason for the publication and circulation of anti-Christian propaganda and the acts of violence which it contributes to is a vested interest in keeping these communities in a state of economic dependence.

-In 2008, the National Commission for Minorities reported that the State governments which were controlled by the BJP and its allies supported the perpetrators of violence against Christians. anti-Christian violence also again increased after the BJP came to power in 2014.
+In 2008, the National Commission for Minorities reported that the State governments which were controlled by the BJP and its allies supported the perpetrators of violence against Christians.
+Anti Christian violence also intensified after the BJP came to power in 2014.